 Bang On A Can – Road Trip

 Summer 2017 – For the legendary company’s 30th anniversary, Bang on a Can founders Michael Gordon, Julia Wolfe and David Lang engaged Michael Counts to help conceive and direct the most technologically advanced and highly produced staged concert that they had ever undertaken.
 The result, Road Trip, was a cross between a rock or EDM spectacle and a traditional contemporary music concert that featured an extensive and cinematic multi-screen video projection, a complex environmental lighting design, smoke, lasers, and more.
 The show was commissioned by the Brooklyn Academy of Music and premiered within the prestigious Next Wave Festival in 2017 after a preview presentation at LA’s newly renovated Ford Amphitheater.
-The production will tour in 2019 and be
+The production will tour in 2019.

 Spring of 2017 – One of the biggest insurers in the world brought on Counts, as an out-of-the-box thinker and creative problem solver, to address a customer experience issue that was an unexpected and indirect byproduct of their recent global rebrand after the end of the 30 year campaign that featured Snoopy and The Peanuts.
 Through this engagement, that was unlike any other in his career, Counts revealed that his unique creative approach, that has resulted in award winning and critically acclaimed attractions, experiences and theatrical productions, could be applied to more traditional branding, marketing and business challenges.
 The work that Counts did for Met Life is being applied in ways big and small and will likely have a material impact on the company’s brand identity in markets around the world.